the-mech/RandomSeries/README.md

 # RandomSeries
 ------

-This tool searches for all files (including files in subdirectories, recursively)inside the directory it is executed, chooses one file randomly and executes it.
+This tool searches for all files inside the directory it is executed (including files in subdirectories, recursively), chooses one file randomly and executes it.

 Good for watching random episodes of a series.